-In comparison to similar chemical maps for F and H2O, using freshly prepared samples (see Supporting Information, Figure S7 for more details) with no ageing, the total counts for H2O and F ions are 5 times higher.
+In comparison to similar chemical maps for F and H_2O , using freshly prepared samples (see Supporting Information, Figure S7 for more details) with no aging, the total counts for H_2O and F ions are 5 times higher.
 These observations are also consistent with our TEM results and FT-IR data.
 In PSCs samples stored in ambient under dark conditions, the amount of tBP in the HTL is reduced due to its relatively low boiling point and volatile nature.
 As a result, the HTL prefers to adsorb water due to the hygroscopicity of LiTFSI.

-In Conclusion, the function of tBP in PSCs was re-evaluated to understand its influence on device stability.
-Due to the limited penetration depth of HTL into mesoporous TiO2, it is unlikely that the additive serves only to prevent contact between the Spiro-OMeTAD and TiO2 layers as traditionally assumed.
+In conclusion, the function of tBP in PSCs was re-evaluated to understand its influence on device stability.
+Due to the limited penetration depth of HTL into mesoporous TiO_2 , it is unlikely that the additive serves only to prevent contact between the Spiro-OMeTAD and TiO_2 layers as traditionally assumed.
 Based on our observations, tBP functions as a morphological controller for the HTL.
 It prevents phase separation of LiTFSI and Spiro-OMeTAD during spin-coating of the solution, resulting in a uniform HTL film.
 The absence of tBP leads to inhomogeneous films and also causes the appearance of large pits on the surface of the HTL. tBP-free HTL easily absorbs water due to the hygroscopicity of accumulated LiTFSI and further lowers the stability of PSCs.
-In PSCs stored in ambient dark conditions for 1000 hours, the slow evaporation of tBP (as it is the only liquid component in PSCs), leads to all of the above discussed phenomena.
-Li salt accumulates and generates 'dark regions' in the HTL.
-These dark regions then turn into void bubble structures due to the hydration of Li salt.
-Finally, the water contained in the HTL contributes to perovskite degradation.
-Since the evaporation of tBP is a primary contributor to the poor stability of PSCs, we suggest that the performance of PSCs can be enhanced by utilizing other pyridine derivatives that can fulfill the same functions as tBP but have much higher boiling points.